 Why and how did you get started?

-Where do you get your recipes?
+Where do your recipes come from?

 On Happyolks you’ll find a blend of original recipes and adaptations from a variety of cookbooks, magazines, and blogs.
 I have zero formal culinary training, just a B.A. in International Politics and English Lit.
 Everything I know has been passed from my mother, through observation, and in trial/error.
-You will find credits in the footnotes of each recipe from where I drew any inspriation.
+You will find credits in the footnotes of each recipe from where I drew any inspiration.
 I always welcome feedback about clarity of written instruction.

 I try my best to reply to each comment personally and individually via email, not within the comments section.
 There are weeks when I fall off the wagon, but maintaining meaningful dialogue with my readers is the most important part of this site.

 What kind of camera equipment does Shaun use?

 Shaun shoots with a Canon 5D Mark III.
 We tend to stick to two lenses: a 50mm 1.2 and 24-70mm 2.8.

 I do not provide product reviews on Happyolks unless the book, brand, or gizmo is something I personally love and think my readers will love too.
 I do not accept gifts or products in exchange for a review.
 If you are a PR representative seeking free promotion for a book, chef, restaurant opening, or kickstarter, I will most likely not respond to your request.
 If you are interested in paid partnership or promotion, please visit my advertising marketplace.